Z7Gao/z7gao.github.io/_pages/about.md

 I enjoy doing AI research driven by real-world biomedicine applications.
 I have experience in recovering 2D and 3D signals beyond normal machine perception.
 * **Application**: MRI and volumetric CT reconstruction, image generation, image super-resolution, etc.
-* **Methodology**: Diffusion Model, Implicit Neural Representation, Neural Radiance Field, Vision Transformer, IQA, etc.
+* **Methodology**: Diffusion Model, Implicit Neural Representation, (HQ) Neural Radiance Field, Vision Transformer, IQA, etc.

 News
 ---
+* 2024/09: I gave a talk at UCB hosted by Professor Chunlei Liu.
+Topic: Universal multi-sequence MRI reconstruction.
 * 2024/08: I gave a talk at Stanford Medicine hosted by Professor Lei Xing.
 Topic: Prior-informed learning for solving inverse problems in medical imaging.
 * 2024/07: I am chilling in the Bay Area this summer.
 Feel free to reach out!
 * 2024/05: I received the ISBI 2024 student travel grant award.
 I'll be in Greece from May 26 to May 31 and present some oral papers.
 Feel free to reach out!